 - Are able to support your studies yourself

-These are the steps you should follow if you want to join our PhD programme.
+These are the steps to follow if you are looking to join our PhD programme.

-If you have research project in mind you should begin by contacting a potential supervisor [link to Research people] working in your field of interest so that you can draw up a research proposal.
-Alternatively you can contact us in the Graduate School [link] and we can try and identify a supervisor who can supervise your studies.
+If you have research project in mind you should begin by contacting a potential supervisor working in your field of interest so that a research proposal can be drawn up.

 What funding do I need?

 Please see the PhD Fees and funding page for further information on fees for international students.
 You should also bear in mind that it is currently estimated that a single student requires at least £15,000 per year to cover accommodation and personal maintenance expenses while studying in London.
 There is further information on funding options for international students.
 Information on bench fees associated with your project can be obtained by contacting the Graduate School (email@example.com).

 Our page on visas and immigration provides information on the visa and immigraion requirements and the process which non EU/EEA students need to follow.